|Interacting with Americans and Canadians

 Do not worry about your reception in New York City and the adjacent part of northern New Jersey.
-People call these people rude, but that seems unfair.
-They are blunt, and not at all shy about their feelings.
+Some people call these people rude, but that seems unfair.
+They are blunt and not at all shy about their feelings.

 New Yorkers are not (in most cases)